alsamitech/glgames/README.md

 OpenGL library
 GCC/G++ Compiler

+Verified to Work on:
+Artix + LXDE
+Debian (and it's derivatives)
+Windows 7

 These games don't requrire Cmake to be compiled!!!
 You can simply Just use the bash scripts provided! (assuming you have all the dependencies installed).

 Under Alsami Open Source Liscense v1